monsti/monsti/README.md

 small NGO websites.

-It provides a simple web frontend for basic site building and editing features.
+It provides a simple web frontend for basic site building and editing tasks.
 More advanced tasks like adding new content types have to be done by writing `modules` in Go that communicate to Monsti via RPC using a high level API.